A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: The Gan-Gross-Prasad triples

 \subsubsection{Relative weak Cartan decomposition for $G_0$}

-Recall that in subsection \ref{section 6.2}, we have defined two subgroups $G_0$ and $H_0$ of $G$ and $H$ respectively.
-The triple $(G_0,H_0,1)$ is a GGP triple which fall into the "codimension one" case.
-Of course, proposition \ref{proposition 6.4.1} apply as well to this case.
+Recall that in Section \ref{section 6.2}, we have defined two subgroups $G_0$ and $H_0$ of $G$ and $H$ respectively.
+The triple $(G_0,H_0,1)$ is a GGP triple which fall into the ``codimension one case".
+Of course, Proposition \ref{proposition 6.4.1} applies as well to this case.
 In particular, $G_0$ admits good minimal parabolic subgroups.
-Let $\overline{P}_0=M_0\overline{U}_0$ be such a minimal parabolic subgroup of $G_0$ and denote by $A_0=A_{M_0}$ the maximal central split subtorus of $M_0$.
+Let $\gls{P0bar}=M_0\overline{U}_0$ be such a minimal parabolic subgroup of $G_0$ and denote by $\gls{A_0}=A_{M_0}$ the maximal central split subtorus of $M_0$.
 Set

 \begin{prop} There exists a compact subset $\mathcal{K}_0\subseteq G_0(F)$ such that

 \end{prop}